Natural History

 Discover the hidden world within sea ice!
 Explore how the tiny pockets of salt water inside sea ice support the web of life in the Arctic.
 Hands-on activities include art, ice exploration, building a food web, and matching DNA sequences.

 Note: This kit includes enough materials for a small classroom or homeschool setting.
-The activities can easily be adapted to larger school classrooms with additional teacher-provided materials.
+The activities can easily be adapted to larger classrooms with additional teacher-provided materials.

 What’s in the Kit?